maggie980000/FYP-code/README.md

 *Figure 2: User segment's interest score toward movie production country and genre.
 The size of the circle at each entry represents the relative interest that each segment has on a specific country or genre, a larger circle indicates greater interest.*
 <sub><sup>*More precisely, this interest score is measured by averaging the cluster members' ratings on one country or genre covariate, adjusted for the total ratings received by this covariate.
-The technical details of the caculation can be refered to the [thesis](https://github.com/maggie980000/FYP-code/blob/main/Thesis_Bao_Jiaqi_A0211257N_Final-1.pdf) or the [slides](https://github.com/maggie980000/FYP-code/blob/main/Thesis_Slides%20(1).pdf).*</sup></sub>
+For the detailed calculations, one can refer to the [thesis](https://github.com/maggie980000/FYP-code/blob/main/Thesis_Bao_Jiaqi_A0211257N_Final-1.pdf) or the [slides](https://github.com/maggie980000/FYP-code/blob/main/Thesis_Slides%20(1).pdf).*</sup></sub>
 ![image](https://github.com/user-attachments/assets/786c4a16-2bc9-4a16-b0ff-69aea15806cb)

 **Observed Differences:**